Grants

 “The Arts . . . belong to all the people of the United States.”

 The National Endowment for the Arts (NEA) is the only arts funder in the United States—public or private—that provides access to the arts in all 50 states, the District of Columbia, and U.S. jurisdictions.
-Each year, we award thousands of grants to provide everyone in the United States with diverse opportunities for arts participation.
+Our work extends into communities of all sizes across America through a vast network that includes artists, arts workers, audiences, learners, and organizations at the local, state-wide, regional, and national levels.

 Whether you are a first-time or returning applicant, we welcome the opportunity to connect with you.
-We understand that applying for federal funding and managing a grant can be a significant undertaking.
-Our staff strives to ensure that all applicants receive the support they need to understand every step of the process.
-Contact us with your questions.
+Our staff strives to ensure that all applicants receive the support they need to understand every step of the grantmaking process.

 - How are applications reviewed?
 Grant Review Process

-- Want to get involved?
+- Want to serve as an application reviewer?
 Volunteer to be a Panelist

 Performance of Twelfth Night at Yale Repertory Theatre.
 Photo by Joan Marcus